 Also read Travel Precautions During Covid-19

 A new year of activities begins with the arrival of spring.
-Tsukhenye festivals all activities related to sports and entertainment begin after the harvest.
-The first morning the festival, the village priest sacrifices the first rooster that crows.
+Tsukhenye festivals all activities related to sports and also entertainment begins after the harvest.
+The first morning in the festival, the village priest sacrifices the first rooster that crows.
 The menfolk purify themselves by bathing in a designated well.
 No women are allowed here.
 After bathing, they invoke God for strength, long life, good harvest etc. Sukrunyi is one of the essential Chakhesang festivals.
 Girls and boys are consecrated through religious ceremonies and rituals.

 The Aos celebrated Moatsu festival after the season of sowing is over.
-The festival celebrated with vigorous singing and dancing continues the customary practices of making the best rice beer.
+The festival celebrated with vigorous singing and dancing also continues the customary practices of making the best rice beer.

 Sumis main festival is Tuluni which means rice beer.
 As the festival sees a lot of consumption of beverages and food during the summer.
 That’s when the granaries are full and food abundant.

 Also Read The 5 Happiest Country In The World

 Naknyulem is a festival of bonding through the exchange of gifts and delicacies amongst friends and relatives.
 Meat, wine and freshly packed bread are abundantly used.
 Festival run through lots of fun sports and games.
 For this festival, the Chang decorate their houses with a special kind of tree.